 Tennessee Gov. Bill Lee and Department of Tourism Development Commissioner Mark Ezell highlighted efforts to continue the industry’s strong recovery.

-“Tourism is an essential part of our state’s strong economic recovery,” Governor Lee said.
+“Tourism is a critical part of our state’s strong economic recovery,” Governor Lee said.
 “By working together to support small businesses and drive job growth, we’ll ensure Tennessee continues to be one of the world’s premier travel destinations.”

 “Tennessee’s scenic beauty, outdoor assets, and fascinating rural and tourist destinations have given it an edge over other states,” said Mark Ezell, commissioner for the Department of Tourism Development.
 “We have seen parts of our state not only survive, but also prosper.
 Our mission as a ministry is to inspire travel to all 95 counties, and we are committed to restoring economic prosperity to our industry.